Alex Goligoski brings well-rounded game in homecoming with Wild

 The Wild had a need for a left-handed defenseman to play alongside captain Jared Spurgeon after cutting ties with Suter and signed Goligoski to a one-year, $5 million deal.
 Guerin landed a player who is durable (Goligoski twice has tied for the NHL lead in games played in a season) and reliable (he averages 22 minutes, 39 seconds of ice time per game during his career).
 Noted as a skilled puck-moving defenseman, he was also ninth in the league in blocked shots (108) last season.

-He and Spurgeon had another chance to work on their partnership Thursday during preseason action against Chicago at Xcel Energy Center before the Wild's season opener next Friday at Anaheim.
+He and Spurgeon had another chance to work on their partnership during preseason action Thursday, a 3-2 overtime win against Chicago at Xcel Energy Center that included a third-period goal by Goligoski.
+The Wild opens the season next Friday at Anaheim.

-"I want to do whatever I can," said the 36-year-old Goligoski, who lives in Minneapolis with his wife Amanda and their two children, 5-year-old Roman and 3-year-old Mila.
+"I want to do whatever I can," said the 36-year-old Goligoski, who lives in Minneapolis with his wife, Amanda, and their two children, Roman, 5, and Mila, 3.
 "I want to play against top lines.
 I want to complement this team and the direction they've gone and hopefully elevate it even more and help us take the next step."

 Suiting up for the Wild one day in the future, though, wasn't a possibility Goligoski thought about growing up.